cldf-datasets/gramadapt/rationale/OL1.md

 ## OL1: What is the approximate rate of formal literacy in the Focus Group community?

+> [!NOTE]
-(in the questionnaire this question is formulated as: "What is the approximate rate of formal literacy in the Focus language speaking community?")
+> In the questionnaire this question is formulated as: "What is the approximate rate of formal literacy in the Focus language speaking community?"

 - Low
 - Fairly low